socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 here: When the Audio Routing is set to 3 (Mix L+R), the USB output channel 1+2 signal is mixed into MIX L+R, and thus ducks itself!

+TODO: What is a reasonable ms release value a GUI could start with?

 ducker-range command
 --------------------